ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

      	when hcd connection is lost
      	then monitor actor should transition assembly to faulted state

+### Assembly Handler

+	1. Given assembly is in ready state, when HCD connection is lost and move command is submitted then command should fail and invalid state command response should be returned.

 ## HCD Junit Test Cases

 ### Command Handler Actor